 Mind mapping, whole brain note taking, uses both sides of your brain to study subjects usually only studied with your left brain.

-Origin of mind mapping and it’s uses.
+Origin and uses.

 Mind mapping as a note taking technique can be used for almost any subject and done in any language.
 It is especially useful for students in tertiary education and beyond, and this is because the more advanced the studied material, the greater the need to condense and simplify it in a form that is easy to learn.